Fateha-E-Noor/time-series-ride-demand-forecasting/README.md

    .\.venv\Scripts\Activate.ps1  # in PowerShell
    pip install -r requirements.txt

-3. Open the notebook `cse437projectnooo.ipynb` in Jupyter or VS Code and run all cells.
+3. Open the notebook `time-series-ride-demand.ipynb` in Jupyter or VS Code and run all cells.

 Notes: If the dataset is large it is NOT included.
 See `data/README.md` for steps to obtain or generate the data.